mzowera/mzowera.github.io/README.md

 📈 My approach combines engineering discipline with speed — whether it's finding the best solution, reviewing code with precision, or optimizing processes.

-I'm not just writing code — I'm designing systems that work well today and are easy to maintain tomorrow.
+I'm not just writing code, I'm designing systems that work well today and are easy to maintain tomorrow.

 ---